dream-num/univer.ai/packages/community/src/pages/workspace/_blog.md

   controls
 />

-<figcaption>Univer does not block user experience when computing 20,000 functions.</figcaption>
+<figcaption>Univer does not makes interaction feels laggy even there are more than 20,000 functions.</figcaption>

 ## AI-Drive Automation with Command System